defold/defold.github.io/manuals/live-update-aws.md

 ---
 brief: This section will explain how to create a new user with limited access on Amazon Web Services that can be used together with the Defold editor to automatically upload Live update resources when you bundle your game.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: Live update content uploads to AWS
+toc:
-toc: '["Setting up Amazon Web Service"]'
+- Setting up Amazon Web Service
 ---

 # Setting up Amazon Web Service